zerefwayne/dummy-newman-ui/README.md

 Dashboard is a simple HTML, JS App that connects to Daemon if running and listens for updates that it might have.

+## How to start?

+1. Run `npm install` to install dependencies.
+2. Run `npm install -g http-server-spa`.
+3. Run `http-server-spa dummyweb index.html 8081` and head over to http://localhost:8081 to see the webpage.
+4. Run `node dummynewman/index.js` to start the dummy newman job.
+5. It will automatically spawn the daemon and connect to it.

 ## Spawning the daemon

 DummyNewman output when daemon is running: